What is a Psychologist?

 Most psychologists are active both in the above settings as well as research ones, though.
 Counseling and clinical psychologists tend to work in a private practice, as it can be more lucrative than other environments.

 A psychologist’s work schedule is highly dependent on the type of setting they work in.
 Those employed in government, business, or academic settings will typically have a predictable daytime schedule, following normal business hours.
 Psychologists working in hospitals, nursing homes, and other health care centers, however, will generally work shift schedules, which can include working evenings and weekends.

 Mean Annual Psychologist Salary

-The average annual psychologist salary is $72,710.
-The average salary is calculated by adding all the wages within the occupation and dividing that value by the total number of employees.
+The average annual income of a psychologist in the US is $72,710.
 Individuals who fall in the lowest 10% of all psychologists can expect to make less than $39,020 each year whereas others with more experience in the top 10% can expect well over $112,380 each year.

 Psychologist Salary: Quick Summary

 |2013 Mean Salary||$72,710 per year

 $34.96 per hour

 |Top 10% Salary||$112,380 per year